courtinchains/courtinchains/README.md

-Hi I'm Courtney (@courtinchains) I'm 23 and from Cape Town, South Africa.
+Hi there, I'm Courtney 👾

-My personal interests include horror media and rock n roll (obviously) profesionally I am interested in application and game development.

-I'm currently a computer science student so I have some knowledge of Java and Python I am currently learning JavaScript and hoping to learn more after that.
+I'm a newly graduated computer science and physics major still trying to find my place in the world 🌍

+🌼What I know right now:
+-> Java
+-> Python
+-> Javascript
+-> CSS
+-> HTML

+🌼What I am currently learning:
+-> C language
+-> React

+🌼What are my current interests:
+-> Front End development
+-> Game development